-Abstract-The aim of this paper is to present results of preliminary experiments with our platform for testing the fault-tolerance quality of electro-mechanical applications based on FPGAs.
-Original work is presented in [1].
+Abstract.
+The aim of this paper is to present a new platform for estimating the faulttolerance quality of electro-mechanical applications based on FPGAs.
 We demonstrate one working example of such EM application that was evaluated using our platform: the mechanical robot and its electronic controller in an FPGA.
-In the experiments, the mechanical robot is simulated in the simulation environment where the effects of faults injected into its controller can be recognised.
+In the experiments, the mechanical robot is simulated in the simulation environment, where the effects of faults injected into its controller can be seen.
 In this way, it is possible to differentiate between the fault that causes the failure of the system and the fault that only decreases the performance.